 Following Jorge Mario Bergoglio’s election as pope in March, it was inevitable that comparisons would continually be made between him and his still-living predecessor.
 There’s been particular focus, for instance, upon the two popes’ different liturgical styles.
-Some close to both men, such as Australia’s Cardinal George Pell, have suggested that while Benedict XVI provided superb guidance to bishops, priests and intellectuals, Francis is like a parish priest who’s especially gifted at communicating with, to use the cardinal’s phrase “ordinary people.”
+Some close to both men, such as Australia’s Cardinal George Pell, have suggested that while Pope Benedict XVI provided superb guidance to bishops, priests, and intellectuals, Pope Francis is like a parish priest who’s especially gifted at communicating with, to use the cardinal’s phrase, “ordinary people.”

 The point being made here isn’t just that Joseph Ratzinger is probably the greatest theologian to sit on Peter’s Chair and may one day be declared a Doctor of the Church.
 A more subliminal message is that Catholicism’s content doesn’t change when one pope succeeds another.
 As many people don’t (and sometimes don’t want to) understand, Catholicism isn’t just another political movement that distorts or abandons its core beliefs under the guidance of consultants to gain votes from fickle voters.

 In the Gospels, the idea of faith is often associated with the imagery of light.
-Lumen Fidei begins by noting that the pagan world, which witnessed “the growth of the cult of the sun god, Sol Invictus” (LF 1), had yearned for light but, because of the pagan mind’s profound limitations, couldn’t realize true illumination.
-It took, Francis says, the light of Christian faith to reveal the fullness of reality to humanity.
+Lumen Fidei begins by noting that the pagan world, which witnessed “the growth of the cult of the sun god, Sol Invictus” (LF 1), had yearned for light but — because of the pagan mind’s profound limitations — couldn’t realize true illumination.
+It took, Pope Francis says, the light of Christian faith to reveal the fullness of reality to humanity.

-Certainly there are such things as what Benedict XVI once described as “pathologies of faith.”
+Certainly there are such things as what Pope Benedict XVI once described as “pathologies of faith.”
 But Lumen Fidei goes to considerable lengths to unpack Christian faith’s true meaning so as to distinguish it from its counterfeits.
-Francis juxtaposes Christian faith, for instance, with our penchant for putting our trust in contemporary idols.
-He describes this “as a pretext for setting ourselves at the centre of reality and worshipping the work of our own hands.”
-Conversion to Christian faith, Francis adds, frees man from being nothing more than “the multiplicity of his desires” (LF 13).
+Pope Francis juxtaposes Christian faith, for instance, with our penchant for putting our trust in contemporary idols.
+He describes this “as a pretext for setting ourselves at the center of reality and worshiping the work of our own hands.”
+Conversion to Christian faith, Pope Francis adds, frees man from being nothing more than “the multiplicity of his desires” (LF 13).
 How?
 By showing us the Truth that saves us from ourselves.

-Apart from underscoring the egoism underlying Rousseau’s question (no, Jean-Jacques, it’s not all about you), Francis argues that not only is faith God’s free gift to us, but like any other gift, He chose to give it to us in a way that reveals something about his nature.
-Thus the “utter reliability of God’s love” is found in the fact of “Christ’s total self-gift” in his sacrificial death and the restoration of “his body to life.”
-That’s a not-so-subtle reminder of something Francis believes we’ve lost sight of: “God’s tangible presence and activity in our world” (LF 17).
-In short, the fact of the physical Resurrection matters.
+Apart from underscoring the egoism underlying Rousseau’s question (no, Jean-Jacques, it’s not all about you), Pope Francis argues that not only is faith God’s free gift to us, but like any other gift, He chose to give it to us in a way that reveals something about His nature.
+Thus, the “utter reliability of God’s love” is found in the fact of “Christ’s total Self-gift” in His sacrificial death and the restoration of “His body to life.”
+That’s a not-so-subtle reminder of something Pope Francis believes we’ve lost sight of: “God’s tangible presence and activity in our world” (LF 17).
+In short, the fact of the physical resurrection matters.
 Without it, as Saint Paul bluntly stated, Christian faith is absurd.

 Sadly enough, there are many today who suffer precisely because they profess the Christian faith.
-In many countries, but above all the Middle-East, Christians (mostly Catholics and Eastern Orthodox) are being persecuted, exiled and even killed for their faith.
+In many countries, but above all the Middle East, Christians (mostly Catholics and Eastern Orthodox) are being persecuted, exiled, and even killed for their faith.
 By some estimates, 100,000 people died in 2012 because of their Christianity.
-That amounted to 8500 a month, or almost 1900 a week, or 273 Christians every single day.
+That amounted to 8,500 a month, almost 1,900 a week, or 273 Christians every single day.

 And the joy of such a faith, I’d argue, is worth all the risk in the world.